 Peninsula High sports star dies in truck crash; three other teens hospitalized

-A rising athlete at Peninsula High School was killed and three other teenagers were hospitalized after a truck full of teens hit a tree on the Key Peninsula Monday night.
+A rising athlete at Peninsula High School was killed and three other teenagers were hospitalized after a truck hit a tree on the Key Peninsula Monday night.

 “Five kids were in the truck, only the driver was seatbelted in,” Moss said.
-“The other four kids were riding in the bed of the truck.
-The accident occurred at 11514 Bliss Cochrane Rd NW.”
+“The other four kids were riding in the bed of the truck.”

 All four teens riding in the bed were thrown out on impact, Moss said.